Rette Jones Racing: Car No. 29 history

+Car No. 29 results

 Car No. 30 history

 Rette Jones Racing made their NASCAR K&N Pro Series East debut with Grant Quinlan driving the No. 30 Ford Fusion in 2015, at Columbus, he led 63 laps and finished 2nd.
 Quinlan also drove at New Hampshire and Richmond but finished 15th and 20th, respectively.

 In 2016, the team ran full-time with Dominique Van Wieringen behind the wheel.
 She had 3 Top 5 and 4 Top 10 in 14 races, with a best finish of 3rd (twice).

 In 2017, the team returned full-time with Tyler Dippel behind the wheel.
 At Visit Hampton VA 150 in Langley, Dominique Van Wieringen replaced Dippel, who was running an ARCA race at DuQuoin, Wieringen would finished 3rd.
 Dippel had 2 Top 5 and 4 Top 10 in the other 13 races.

 In 2018, the team ran full-time once again but with multiple drivers, Dippel drove at the season opener and finished 9th, Quinlan drove 6 races, with a pole-position (the first of the team) and had 2 Top 5 and 4 Top 10, and Dominique's younger brother, Tristan Van Wieringen drove 7 races for the team, with a best finish of 9th.

 In 2019, Spencer Davis drove full-time with the team, he ran with No. 82 at the season opener at New Smyrna and finished 7th, and starting at 2nd race, the car was renumbered back to No. 30.
 Davis ended the season with 1 win (the first of the team) at Gateway, 6 Top 5, and 11 Top 10 in 12 races.

 In 2020, Tristan Van Wieringen will run full-time for the team.

 In 2021, Max Gutiérrez will run full-time for the team.

 In 2022, he will return for New Smyrna and Dover, while Amber Balcaen will run the final 3 combination events.

+For 2024-2025 Paul Owens Former quarter midget and Late Model stock standout will work internally with the team as a development driver as well as Lead Mechanic and interior/driver preparation specialist, making limited starts for the team in 2025.